 That’s what a car is supposed to have.

 Here’s a list of the features PureVPN offers that are certainly good to have, but don’t make them particularly special.

 - Security & Encryption: PureVPN markets their “iron clad security” on their website, which is basically the standard AES 256-bit encryption.
 This is certainly the kind of encryption you want to have when you’re connecting to a VPN, but it’s also the industry standard.

-- Server Choices: PureVPN boasts a server network that includes 2,000+ servers in 140+ countries.
-This is unfortunately an error on their website.
-They only offer servers in 49 countries.
-It’s likely they meant 140 locations (i.e. cities).
+- Server Choices: PureVPN boasts a server network that includes 6,500+ servers in 78 countries.
 This is far more than you’ll ever need or use, but again, this is standard.

 - VPN Kill Switch: If your server connection ever gets severed, PureVPN will cut your internet connection to make sure you don’t send any unencrypted data across the web.
 This is a VPN kill switch and it’s quite common nowadays.

 - Customer Support: PureVPN offers 24/7 support via live chat and email.
 With few exceptions, such as the phone support I covered in this IPVanish review, this live chat support is now standard across the Virtual Private Network industry.